Doubly transitive equiangular tight frames that contain regular simplices: The binders of symplectic equiangular tight frames and their duals

 for any $\bfv_1,\bfv_2\in\calV$.
 Such a $\bfPhi$ exists for any such $\rmB$, and any such $\bfPhi$ is an $N=P^{2J}$-vector ETF for a space of dimension $D=\tfrac12P^J(P^J+1)$.
 A finite sequence $\bfPsi=(\bfpsi_{\bfv})_{\bfv\in\calV}$ is thus its dual if

 for any $\bfv_1,\bfv_2\in\calV$.
 Any such $\bfPsi$ is an $N$-vector ETF for a space of dimension $N-D=\tfrac12P^J(P^J-1)$. \end{definition}

-\begin{example} The canonical symplectic form~\eqref{eq.canonical symplectic form} on $\bbF_2^2$ is $\rmB_1((x_1,x_2),(y_1,y_2))=x_1y_2+x_2y_1$; here since the underlying field has characteristic $2$, we express the subtractions in~\eqref{eq.canonical symplectic form} as additions.
+\begin{example} The canonical symplectic form~\eqref{eq.canonical symplectic form} on $\bbF_2^2$ is $\rmB_1((x_1,x_2),(y_1,y_2))=x_1y_2+x_2y_1$.
+(Here since the underlying field has characteristic $2$, we express the subtractions in~\eqref{eq.canonical symplectic form} as additions.)
 The corresponding character table $\bfGamma_1$ is a symmetric Hadamard matrix with ones along its diagonal:

-here, ``$+$" and ``$-$" denote $1$ and $-1$, respectively, and as indicated above, the elements of the index set $\bbF_2^2$ of the rows and columns of $\bfGamma_1$ are ordered as $00$, $01$, $10$, $11$.
+(Here, the elements of the index set $\bbF_2^2$ of the rows and columns of $\bfGamma_1$ are ordered as $00$, $01$, $10$, $11$.)
 Letting $P=2$ and $J=1$ in Definition~\ref{def.symplectic ETF} gives that the Gram matrices of the corresponding symplectic ETF and its dual are